zakariamagdyz/Mazady-task/README.md

 3. **Data Validation**

-   - Implemented robust data validation to ensure that user input is accurate and secure, preventing data corruption or malicious inputs.
+   - Implemented robust data validation to ensure that user input is accurate and secure

 4. **Unit Testing & Integration Testing**